-Simply place your household batteries or cell phones in a clear, zip-type bag and place the bag on top of the lid of your Recycle Cart.
+Simply place your household batteries or cell phones in a clear, zip-type bag and place the bag ON TOP OF YOUR BLACK GARBAGE CART.
 Lithium batteries must be taped and cell phones must be wrapped in paper before being placed in the plastic bag.

 Can I recycle used motor oil and oil filters curbside?

 Yes, Recology San Mateo County offers curbside collection of used motor oil and used oil filters for recycling at no additional cost.
 Recology will provide residents with up to five one-gallon plastic jugs for your used motor oil and up to five plastics bags for your used oil filters at a time.
 Or you can use your own one-gallon jugs with sealable lids for motor oil and zip-type plastic bags for oil filters.

 How do I schedule a bulky item pick up?